Philo A. Orton

-Philo Atwood Orton, Jr., (March 27, 1837 – June 10, 1919) was an American lawyer, politician, judge, and banker.
-He was a member of the Wisconsin State Assembly and held several local and county offices in Lafayette County, Wisconsin.
+Philo Atwood Orton Jr. (March 27, 1837 – June 10, 1919) was an American lawyer, politician, banker, and Wisconsin pioneer.
+He was a member of the Wisconsin State Assembly, representing Lafayette County during the 1899 and 1901 terms.
+He also served as district attorney and county judge in Lafayette County.

 Biography

 Born in Hamilton, Madison County, New York, a son of Philo Atwood Orton and Nancy Collins.
 His granduncle was Philo Orton, a New York State Assemblyman.
 He came to Wisconsin with his family in 1850, settling in Beloit.
 He studied at Beloit College for two years.

 Orton and his family moved to Darlington, Wisconsin, in Lafayette County, in 1855.
 He studied law in the office of James R. Rose and was admitted to the State Bar of Wisconsin in 1859.

 Orton married Sara Osborn, the daughter of Sylvester W. Osborn, in 1862.
 He later took on her younger brother, Charles F. Osborn, as a student in his office.
 After Osborn was admitted to the bar, they formed a partnership, Orton & Osborne, that endured in Darlington for fifty years.